SpongeBobSun/CircleImageView/README.md

 ##Is it safe?
 It's safe when using image loaders mentioned above.

-It MAY cause an OOM if you specify a big image directly to it.
+It MAY cause an OOM if you specify a big image WITHOUT any image loaders to it.